FedEx Logistics opens global headquarters in Memphis - NewsBreak

 FedEx Logistics opens global headquarters in Memphis

-MEMPHIS, Tenn. — (AP) — Shipping giant FedEx Corp. said its logistics subsidiary has opened a new global headquarters in downtown Memphis, Tennessee.
+MEMPHIS, Tenn.
+(AP) — Shipping giant FedEx Corp.’s logistics subsidiary has opened a new global headquarters in the building that once held the Gibson guitar factory in an entertainment district in downtown Memphis, Tennessee.

-FedEx Logistics held an event Tuesday to mark the opening of its offices in the former Gibson guitar factory, just steps from historic Beale Street and the FedExForum sports and concert venue in Memphis, a news release said.
+FedEx Logistics held an event Tuesday to mark the opening of its offices located just steps from historic Beale Street and the FedExForum sports and concert venue in Memphis, a news release said.

+The new headquarters was announced in February 2019.
+FedEx Logistics said it has planned for more than 600 people to work there.

 “Great cities have great buildings,” said Udo Lange, president & CEO of FedEx Logistics.
 “From this magnificent facility, our employees will collaborate, innovate, and serve our global customers.”